 - Identify key sources of risk

-- Identify and define security objectives, protection levels, and the need-to-know basis for confidentiality
+- Identify and define security objectives and the characteristics of security controls

 Delivery Method: eLearning

-Target Audience: Department of Defense (DOD) information system users and other U.S. Government personnel and contractors within the NISP who have responsibility for evaluating information systems and certifying to the government that information systems meet security requirements
+Target Audience: Department of Defense (DOD) information system users and other U.S. Government personnel and contractors within the NISP who are responsible for assessing information systems and certifying to the Government that information systems meet security requirements.

 - General Requirements: N/A